starshiptroopers/smtp2wr/README.md

     {
         "Recipient":".+@example.com",
         "Type":"SMTP",
-        "Destination":"me@example.se",
+        "Relay": "mailrelay.example.com"
+        "Destination":"me@example.com",
         "LocalhostOnly": false
+        "Username":"username",
+        "Password":"password",
     }
 ```
 Where recipient is a regex string of which incoming mail will have to match to activate the route.
 Type is the forwarding type, may be ither HTTP or SMTP.
+Relay is where to forward the mail (smtp server address or http endpoint URL)
+Destination, Username and Password is applicable only for SMTP relays.
 Destination is where to send the mail, if this is blank the destination address will not be changed.
-If you are using HTTP routing Destination should be set to an URL of which to POST your raw email data.
+Username and Password are SMTP relay credentials used to auth (plain text auth used by default)

 To create a local forwarding server (local open relay) you can add the following to the routes.
 ```